West–East Gas Pipeline: Second Operation

 Construction of the second West–East Gas Pipeline started on 22 February 2008.
 The pipeline with a total length of 9102 km, including 4843 km of the main line and eight sub-lines, will run from Khorgas in northwestern Xinjiang to Guangzhou in Guangdong.
 Up to Gansu, it will be parallel and interconnected with the first west-east pipeline.
 The western part of the pipeline is expected to be commissioned by 2009, and the eastern part by June 2011.

 The capacity of the second pipeline is 30 e9m3 of natural gas per year.
 It is mainly supplied by the Central Asia-China gas pipeline.
 The pipeline is expected to cost US$20 billion.
 The project is developed by China National Oil and Gas Exploration and Development Corp.
 (CNODC), a joint venture of China National Petroleum Corporation and PetroChina.

 Third Operation

 Construction of the third pipeline started in October 2012 and it is to be completed by 2015.
 The third pipeline will run from Khorgos in western Xinjiang to Fuzhou in Fujian.
 It will cross Xinjiang, Gansu, Ningxia, Shaanxi, Henan, Hubei, Hunan, Jiangxi, Fujian, and Guangdong provinces.

-The total length of the third pipeline is 7378 km, including 5220 km trunkline and eight branches.
+The total length of the third pipeline is 7378 km, including a 5220 km trunkline and eight branches.
 In addition, the project includes three gas storages and a LNG plant.
 It will have a capacity of 30 e9m3 of natural gas per year with operating pressure of 10–12 MPa.
 The pipeline will be supplied from Central Asia–China gas pipeline's Line C supplemented by supplies from the Tarim basin and coalbed methane in Xinjiang.
 Compressors for the pipeline are supplied by Rolls-Royce.